-Above: Wall drawing from cave in Dordogne, France (wild horse, cave bear, mammoth, cave lion)
+Above: Wall drawing from cave in Dordogne, France (cave bear and cave lion on right)

 Lastly, there is evidence that the genetic decline of the cave bear began long before the species went extinct.
 This suggests a species under stress, that was more vulnerable to changes in its environment, whether that be climate change or the arrival and expansion of modern humans.